eliaskosunen/varuna/README.md

 Copyright (C) 2016-2017 Elias Kosunen

-Varuna also uses various third-party software, see LICENSE.thirdparty.txt for details.
+Varuna also uses various third-party software, see third-party subdirectories for details.